 Some people consider Triumph to be expensive, others believe they offer value for money.
 Here’s what I found after doing some price comparisons….

 Why are Triumphs so expensive?
 When compared with other marque motorcycle manufacturers Triumph are competitively priced.
-In the emerging market of India they are less so due to economy-class motorcycles mass produced by companies like Bajaj, TVS motor and Hero.
+In the emerging markets they are less so due to economy-class motorcycles mass produced by companies like Bajaj, TVS motor and Hero.